Davy Pröpper: Return to PSV

 On 23 June 2021, PSV announced that they had re-signed Pröpper from Brighton for an undisclosed fee.
 He made his second debut for PSV on 21 July, coming on as a 63rd minute substitute for Marco van Ginkel in an eventual 5–1 home win over Galatasaray in the first leg of the second qualifying round in the Champions League.
 He came on as a 61st minute substitute for Ibrahim Sangaré in the 2021 Johan Cruyff Shield in which PSV came away with their 12th title after thrashing Ajax 4–0 at the Johan Cruyff Arena on 7 August.
 His league return with PSV came with success playing the whole match of the 2–0 away win over Heracles Almelo on 14 August in the opening game of the season.
 He scored his first goal on his return to PSV seven days later, opening the scoring in the 4–1 home victory over SC Cambuur.

-On 4 January 2022 Pröpper announced his retirement from professional football, citing a lack of motivation and a discomfort with the current football culture.
+On 4 January 2022, Pröpper announced his retirement from professional football, citing a lack of motivation and a discomfort with the current football culture.

 Comeback and return to Vitesse

 On 27 January 2023, Pröpper returned to playing and signed a contract with his first club Vitesse until 30 June 2024.

+On 21 May 2024, he announced his second retirement from professional football after suffering a serious knee injury.